quakehead/composeconference/2016-melbourne/unconference.md

           The Compose :: Melbourne committee will be running an "Introduction-To-Haskell" workshop for beginners who are interested in diving into the Haskell language.
-          As well as the Haskell workshop, Luke Stephenson will be running a workshop on working with free-monads in conjunction with free-applicatives, and Rob Howard will be running a introductory Purescript workshop in the afternoon.
+          As well as the Haskell workshop, Luke Stephenson will be running a workshop on working with free-monads in conjunction with free-applicatives.
+          In the afternoon Rob Howard will be running a introductory Purescript workshop and Sean Seefried will be running an Adroid games-programming in Haskell session...
 There will be <strong>even <em>more</em></strong>
           free workshops throughout the day that are not currently listed!
 Keep your eyes open!
         </p>